misik-eng/misik-eng/README.md

 ## 📚 Goals

-1. Enhance my skills in coding and software development.
+1. Enhance my skills in coding and Datascience.
 2. Build meaningful projects that merge engineering and technology.
-3. Grow professionally and contribute to impactful projects in this field.

 ---